For Students Matriculating Fall 2023 through Spring 2024

 Languages: Courses that fulfill the language requirement allow students to expand their horizons and reflect on their own worldview through the understanding of others, as well as through a grasp of the complex relationship between language and culture.
 This occurs by obtaining intermediate level skills which will prepare them to be immersed in another language and culture.

 This includes languages not currently taught at Dickinson College, including American Sign Language.
 Fulfillment of this requirement may take the form of college-level courses for which credit is earned at Dickinson (or transferred from another institution) or through certification based on approved testing without the posting of college credit.
-Intermediate language courses for which credit is posted do not fulfill any other general or distribution requirements at the college.
+Intermediate language courses for which credit is posted may not fulfill any other general or distribution requirements at the college, except the sustainability requirement.
 Students for whom English is not their native language, may be able to use English to fulfill this requirement.
 No exemptions of the language requirement will be provided.

 U.S. Diversity: Courses that fulfill the U.S. diversity requirement allow students to explore the ways in which diversity has enriched and complicated people’s lives by examining the intersections of two or more of the following categories of identity in the United States: race, ethnicity, gender, class, religion, sexual orientation, and/or disability.
 This occurs by considering people’s lived experiences as members of dominant and subordinated groups, this course equips students to engage a complex, diverse United States.

 Global Diversity: In the U.S., dominant intellectual and cultural traditions derive primarily from Europe.
 Courses that fulfill the global diversity requirement encourage students to examine societies and cultures that have been shaped predominantly by other historical traditions.

 Sustainability Investigations courses engage students in deep and focused exploration of sustainability.

 Sustainability Connections courses build competencies and knowledge in a field that is relevant to understanding sustainability and apply them to a sustainability issue.